mateus558/UFJF-MLTK/getting_started/classification.rst

   \forall x \in \mathcal{X},\; h(x) = \mathop{arg\,max}_{l^{'} \in \mathcal{Y}}| \{l:h_{ll^{'}}(x) = 1\} |

-:numref:`ovo-example` is analogous to :numref:`ova-example` except that it's using the ``OneVsOne`` wrapper instead of the OVA one.
-As expected, it could also learn the data distribution, this can be seen by the decision boundary shown at :numref:`blobs-contour-ovo-perc`.

 .. code-block:: cpp
   :emphasize-lines: 9,10,12
   :name: ovo-example